DLK8/Data-Analysis-Full-Project-Using-Excel/README.md

 ## What I Did

-Cleaned and standardized raw sales data (removed duplicates, fixed inconsistent formats), Analyzed key metrics including total sales, profit, regional performance, averages, and outliers, Used Pivot Tables and filters to segment the data and highlight patterns, Built an interactive Excel dashboard with slicers to support real-time filtering and data exploration, Created a presentation to communicate findings, insights, and recommendations in a clear and simple format
+Cleaned and standardized raw sales data (removed duplicates, fixed inconsistent formats)

+Analyzed key metrics including total sales, profit, regional performance, averages, and outliers

+Used Pivot Tables and filters to segment the data and highlight patterns

+Built an interactive Excel dashboard with slicers to support real-time filtering and data exploration

+Created a presentation to communicate findings, insights, and recommendations in a clear and simple format

 ## Tools Used

-Microsoft Excel
+Microsoft Excel,
-Pivot Tables
+Pivot Tables,
-Slicers
+Slicers,
-Conditional Formatting
+Conditional Formatting,
 PowerPoint (for the final presentation)

 ## Deliverables

 Cleaned and structured Excel files

 Interactive sales dashboard

 Final presentation summarizing insights and suggested actions

 ## Outcome